jfgreen/gameoflife-termbox/README.md

 - Spacebar to pause/unpause.
 - Mouse click to toggle cell (if your terminal supports it).
-- R to restart with randomised grid.
+- R to restart game.
 - Q or CTRL-C to exit.

 ## Performance